Akkadian Empire: Archives

+Commemorative Inscriptions

+List of victories of Rimush, king of Akkad, over rulers of the Iranian plateau, copy on a clay tablet of a monumental inscription, c.
+2270 BC.

+The activities of the kings of Akkad are also known from commemorative inscriptions they commissioned..
+Some were found on monuments dating from their reigns, but most are known to us because they were copied later, due to the prestige of these figures, particularly at the beginning of the 2nd millennium BC.
+They have come down to us indirectly.
+Some tablets compile several inscriptions of the kings of Akkad.

+One of the longer surviving examples is the Bassetki Statue, the copper base of a Naram-Sin statue:

 "Naram-Sin, the mighty, king of Agade, when the four quarters together revolted against him, through the love which the goddess Astar showed him, he was victorious in nine battles in one in 1 year, and the kings whom they (the rebels[?]) had raised (against him), he captured.
 In view of the fact that he protected the foundations of his city from danger, (the citizens of his city requested from Astar in Eanna, Enlil in Nippur, Dagan in Tuttul, Ninhursag in Kes, Ea in Eridu, Sin in Ur, Samas in Sippar, (and) Nergal in Kutha, that (Naram-Sin) be (made) the god of their city, and they built within Agade a temple (dedicated) to him.
 As for the one who removes this inscription, may the gods Samas, Astar, Nergal, the bailiff of the king, namely all those gods (mentioned above) tear out his foundations and destroy his progeny."

 A number of fragments of royal statues of Manishtushu all bearing portions of a "standard inscription".
 Aside from a few minor short inscriptions this is the only known contemporary source for this ruler.
 An excerpt: